 Many of the problems we face can only be dealt with through long-term, systematic changes in society.
 Progress Alliance offers a way to pool resources, interact with a thoughtful group, and learn in order to help bring change.

 At Progress Alliance, we are building a community of donor-advocates that reflects the diversity of Washington state.
 By pooling our resources, Progress Alliance members have a much greater impact than we could as individual contributors.
 There is no minimum donation requirement—members make an annual contribution that is personally meaningful to them.
 With the pooled contributions from our members, we make a powerful impact together.

 But it's about more than just money.
 For members who want to deepen their engagement, Progress Alliance offers workshops and trainings, briefings on critical issues, opportunities to meet social change leaders, and invitations to participate in important strategy discussions.
 Members help us research new programs, host events, and invite friends to join our community.
 Others get more deeply involved with the work of the organizations we support, testify in Olympia, go door-to-door in important races, and raise money for important candidates and issue campaigns.
 We can help you find the best way to use your talent, skills, and energy to make Washington state healthier and more just for all our communities.

 Our donors are passionate about a range of issues including social justice, climate, education, women’s rights, the environment, campaign finance reform, and much more.
 What unites us is the desire to invest in political change in a new way, and create a better future.

-We ask members to make a significant financial contribution because we believe that solving our biggest problems takes time and commitment of resources.
-In return, members can expect the opportunity to engage at many different levels and will enjoy benefits such as: educational briefings on timely issues, connections to social change leaders and organizations, and invitations to participate in cutting-edge strategy discussions.
+We ask members to make a financial contribution that is meaningful for them because we believe that solving our biggest problems takes time and commitment of resources.
+In return, members can expect the opportunity to engage at many different levels and will enjoy benefits such as: invitations to member-only events, educational briefings on timely issues, connections to social change leaders and organizations, and invitations to participate in strategy discussions.

 Careers and Internships